kirankkai4-lab/AWS-GenAI-Developer-Notes-/README.md

 ## ⚠️ Disclaimer

-The information in this repository was accurate at the time of writing but is subject to change.
-AWS frequently releases new models, updates APIs, and adjusts pricing.
+The information in this repository was accurate at the time of writing but is subject to change without notice.
+AWS and other tools mentioned in this guide regularly release new models, update APIs, and adjust pricing.
+Always verify the latest details using official documentation before use in production or exam preparation.

 **Always verify current information using official AWS resources:**
 - 📖 [AWS Documentation](https://docs.aws.amazon.com)